Eligibility Review

 Procedures

-Eligibility Review – Scheduling
+Eligibility review – scheduling

 Effective: September 30, 2014

-Eligibility Review (ER) Interviews may be completed in person or by telephone.
+Eligibility review (ER) interviews may be completed in person or by telephone.
 ER tasks may be done by one worker or the tasks may be shared.
 For example, one person may send the initial letter, another person may review the documents and conduct the interview.

-• Eligibility Review Lists
+• Eligibility review lists

-• Adding a Spouse to the case
+• Adding a spouse to the case

 • MSO recipient returning to assistance

-• Missing Consent: An ER must be completed as soon as possible if there is no valid consent on the case
+• Missing consent: An ER must be completed as soon as possible if there is no valid consent on the case

-• Reports: Eligibility Review Overdue reports
+• Reports: Eligibility review overdue reports

-• Information or an allegation is received that may affect current eligibility.
+• Information or an allegation is received that may affect current eligibility

-• Any other situation that leads the worker to determine that an ER is needed.
+• Any other situation that leads the worker to determine that an ER is needed

-Prior to proceeding, review for PLMS involvement:
+Prior to proceeding, ministry staff will review for PLMS involvement.

 • If there is any type of active PLMS Review Service Request on the case, do not proceed with the review.